-The Chartered Financial Analyst (CFA) designation is offered by the CFA Institute.
-To obtain the CFA charter, candidates must pass three exams demonstrating their competence, integrity, and extensive knowledge in accounting, ethical and professional standards, economics, portfolio management, and security analysis, and must also have at least four years of qualifying work experience, among other requirements.
-CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.
+The Chartered Financial Analyst (CFA®) designation is offered by the CFA Institute.
+To obtain the CFA charter, candidates must pass three exams demonstrating their competence, integrity, and extensive knowledge in accounting, ethical and professional standards, economics, portfolio management, and security analysis, and must also have at least 4,000 hours of qualifying work experience completed in a minimum of 36 months, among other requirements.
+CFA is a trademark owned by CFA Institute.